-- 20-month Master of Arts Program, spanning 5 semesters total (including one summer)
+- 20-month Master's Program, spanning 5 semesters total (including one summer).

 - 8-month paid research internship at the UC Davis Stem Cell Program supported by CIRM:

-- Mentoring from research faculty at UC Davis, academic faculty at Sacramento State, and senior graduate students
+- Research advising from faculty at UC Davis & mentoring from faculty at Sacramento State.

 General Program Schedule

 In the first year of the program, students take graduate level coursework at Sac State in the fall and spring.
 In the following June, students begin their 8-month research internship, which continues through January.
 Afterward, students return to classes for their final spring semester, and are eligible to graduate at the end of the semester (May).

 By the end of the first semester (fall) students will have identified and interviewed in research labs of interest within the UC Davis Stem Cell Program (although limited to a list of participating research investigators, students get to choose which research labs to interview and, ultimately, conduct research in).
 Students will devise a research plan with their UC Davis mentor, and then write a research proposal during the first spring semester, as well as present an “advancement seminar” to a mixed committee of Sac State and UC Davis faculty who determine if the student is qualified to advance into the research internship based on the quality of their work.